Wiremu Tamihana: Later life and legacy

 Tamihana continues to be recognised today, with the NZ Herald naming him one of the 10 greatest New Zealanders of the past 150 years and the new main connector road between SH21 (Airport Road) and Devine Road running along the public reserve in the heart of Tamahere bears his name : Wiremu Tamihana Drive.

+In 2022 a pou and information board about Tamihana was unveiled in Bruntwood.